tkuhn/tkuhn.github.com/index.md

 ### Products and Projects

-- [FAIR Workflows](https://fair-workflows.github.io/) is a project on applying the FAIR ideas to workflows
-- [Capture Bias](https://capturebias.wordpress.com/) is a project on diversity-aware computation for accurate big media data analysis
-- [The Nanopublication Network](http://npmonitor.inn.ac/) is a decentralized server network to release and retrieve Linked Data as nanopublications in a reliable and trustworthy manner
+- [The Nanopublication Network](https://purl.org/nanopub/monitor) is a decentralized server network to release and retrieve Linked Data as nanopublications in a reliable and trustworthy manner
 - [Trusty URIs](http://trustyuri.net) use cryptographic hash values to make URI references verifiable
 - [nanopub-java](https://github.com/Nanopublication/nanopub-java) is the official Java library for nanopublications
-- [Nanopub Validator](http://nanopub.inn.ac) is a validator interface for nanopublications
 - [AceWiki](http://attempto.ifi.uzh.ch/acewiki) is a semantic wiki based on controlled natural language
 - [ACE](http://attempto.ifi.uzh.ch/site/docs/ace_nutshell.html) is a controlled English that can be